 As a whole the spinal column has two main functions.
 One is that it acts as a bony support and connecting device for the head, ribs and pelvis.
-It also serves as an information channel carrying nerves from the brain to the rest of the body.
+Second, it serves as an information channel carrying nerves from the brain to the rest of the body.

-The main supporting function is carried out by the bodies of the vertebrae which are connected to each other via intevertebral disks.
-These disks create space between adjacent vertebrae while at the same time keeping them connected and allowing them to move realtive to each other.
+The main supporting function of the spinal column is carried out by the bodies of the vertebrae which are connected to each other via intervertebral disks.
+These disks create space between adjacent vertebrae while at the same time keeping them connected and allowing them to move relative to each other.

-To the rear of the bodies a channel is formed for the passage of nerves.
-To the rear of each vertebrae is a spinous process which point rearwards and two tranvserves processes which point outwards and backwards to either side.
+To the rear of the vertebral bodies a channel is formed for the passage of nerves.
+To the rear of each vertebrae is a spinous process which point rearwards and two transverse processes which angle outwards and backwards.

 The spinous processes can limit backward bending of the vertebrae relative to each other.

-Each vertebrae also has upper and lower joint facets which both limit and define the movement possibilities of the vertebrae relative to each other.
+Each spinal vertebrae has upper and lower joint facets which limit and define the movement possibilities of the vertebrae relative to each other.

 Various levels and layers of muscles enable the spine to move in different ways.

-Muscles that jump from transverse process to spinous process can also be used to backbend that spinal segment but in additon can twist it.
+Muscles that jump from transverse process to spinous process can also be used to backbend that spinal segment but in addition can twist it.

 Larger muscle groups work similiarly but work across two or more spinal segments.

-Because the spine attaches to the pelvis, ribcage and head, muscles that work between these structures can also affect the shape and stabilty of the spine.
+Because the spine attaches to the pelvis, ribcage and head, muscles that work between these structures can also affect the shape and stability of the spine.

 - The abdominal muscles affect the relationship between the ribcage and the pelvis.